 position at Rutgers University.

-With W. Grey (PhD student): We investigated the embedding problem between mixed-norm Lebesgue spaces, giving a complete solution in simple terms that is valid in the great majority of cases.
+With W. Grey (former PhD student): We investigated the embedding problem between mixed-norm Lebesgue spaces, giving a complete solution in simple terms that is valid in the great majority of cases.
 In certain very special cases, we showed that the problem is quite intractable by relating it to a known NP-complete problem.
 The appeared in the Transactions of the American Mathematical Society in 2016.